FuouM/ReEzSynth/README.md

 - **Trentonom0r3** for the original Python API: <https://github.com/Trentonom0r3/Ezsynth>
 - **Zachary Teed & Jia Deng** for the RAFT optical flow model: <https://github.com/princeton-vl/RAFT>
 - **Zhiyong Zhang et al.** for the NeuFlow v2 optical flow model: <https://github.com/neufieldrobotics/NeuFlow_v2>
+- Normalized Cross-Correlation (NCC) cost function used for patch matching was adapted from the implementation in the **ACMH** project, which provides excellent robustness for challenging matching tasks. <https://github.com/GhiXu/ACMH>

 - **Gemini 2.5 Pro** (via Google AI Studio) for assistance with coding and documentation.

 ```bibtex